-As the nation's experts on oceanic and atmospheric science and the lead science agency for coastal oil spills, NOAA was on the scene of the Deepwater Horizon oil spill from the earliest moments of the crisis in April 2010.
+As the nation's experts on oceanic and atmospheric science and the lead science agency for coastal oil spills, the Office of Response and Restoration (OR&R) was on the scene of the Deepwater Horizon oil spill from the earliest moments of the crisis in April 2010.

-ERMA® Deepwater Gulf Response: ERMA is the Office of Response and Restoration's online mapping tool integrating key environmental response information for responders and decision makers.
-This site served a critical role in the response to the Deepwater Horizon oil spill and remains an active resource during continued response efforts and the Natural Resource Damage Assessment process.
+Environmental Response Management Application® Deepwater Gulf Response: is OR&R's online mapping tool integrating key environmental response information for first responders and decision makers.
+ERMA integrates both static and real-time data, such as Environmental Sensitivity Index (ESI) maps, ship locations, weather, and ocean currents, in a centralized, easy-to-use format.
+This site served a critical role in the response to the Deepwater Horizon oil spill and remains a valuable reference.
+The Environmental Response Management Application exists for all regions of the United States.
+ERMA aids in spill preparedness and planning, assists in coordinating emergency response efforts and situational awareness for human and natural disasters, and supports the Natural Resource Damage Assessment (NRDA) process.